Izabela Czartoryska: Building projects

 In 1775, together with her husband, Czartoryska completely transformed the Czartoryski Palace at Puławy into an intellectual and political meeting place.
 Her court was one of the most liberal and progressive in the Commonwealth, although some aspects of her behavior also caused scandals.
 Izabela discovered the talent of the young painter Aleksander Orłowski and financed him.

+Czartoryski Palace seen from River Vistula, by A. Leroix early 19th century.

-While in Prussia with her daughter Maria Wirtemberska for the latter's marriage, she told Frederick II of her fears that her husband would be poisoned, which was what had caused a split between him and Stanisław August Poniatowski politically.
+While in Prussia with her daughter Maria Wirtemberska for the latter's marriage with Duke Louis of Württemberg, 28 October 1784 in Siedlce, she visited Frederick II at his Potsdam residence at Sanssouci and told him of her fears that her husband would be poisoned, which was what had caused a split between him and Stanisław August Poniatowski politically.
 Frederick laughed and told her that only monarchs were poisoned, and spread the conversation around his court to Izabela's detriment, according to Wirydianna Fiszerowa.
+In 1784, she joined the Patriotic Party.

+In 1790, Isabella began construction of the Marynka Palace in Puławy, where her daughter Maria and son-in-law Louis would reside.
+Designed by the Puławy architect Christian Piotr Aigner and preserved in the classicist style, the building has survived to this day within the park and palace complex and forms one of its most valuable parts.
+The Latin inscription on the portico frieze reads "Iste terrarum mihi praeter omnes angulus ridet" ("Of all the corners of the earth, this one smiles upon me most"), intended to attest to the deep bond between Maria, Puławy, and her family.
+Construction progressed rapidly; by 1792, the floors had been installed and the metalwork was underway.
+However, the couple never lived in the palace, which later served mainly as a guest house for the Czartoryski family.

+Marynka Palace in Puławy, 1791–1796, in 1850's.